Anton Kotzig

 Anton Kotzig (22 October 1919 – 20 April 1991) was a Slovak–Canadian mathematician, expert in statistics, combinatorics and graph theory.

-The Ringel–Kotzig conjecture on graceful labeling of trees is named after him and Gerhard Ringel.

-Kotzig's theorem on the degrees of vertices in convex polyhedra is also named after him.
+A number of his mathematical contributions are named after him.
+These include the Ringel–Kotzig conjecture on graceful labeling of trees (with Gerhard Ringel); Kotzig's conjecture on regularly path connected graphs; Kotzig's theorem on the degrees of vertices in convex polyhedra; as well as the Kotzig transformation.

 Biography

-Kotzig was born in Kočovce, a village in Western Slovakia, in 1919.
-He studied at the secondary grammar school in Nové Mesto nad Váhom, and began his undergraduate studies at Charles University in Prague.
-After the closure of Czech universities in 1939, he moved to Bratislava, where in 1943 he earned a doctoral degree (RNDr.) in mathematical statistics from Comenius University in Bratislava.
-He remained in Bratislava working at the Central Bureau of Social Insurance for Slovakia, as the head of department of mathematical statistics.
+Kotzig was born in Kočovce, a village in Western Slovakia.
+He studied at the secondary grammar school in Nové Mesto nad Váhom, and began his undergraduate studies at the Charles University in Prague.
+After the closure of Czech universities in 1939, he moved to Bratislava where in 1943, he earned a doctoral degree (RNDr.) in Mathematical Statistics from the Comenius University.
+He remained in Bratislava working at the Central Bureau of Social Insurance for Slovakia as head of the Department of Mathematical Statistics.

-Later he published a book on economy planning.
+Later, he published a book on economy planning.
 From 1951 to 1959, he lectured at Vysoká škola Ekonomická (today University of Economics in Bratislava), where he served as rector from 1952 to 1958.
 Thus he spent 20 years in close contact with applications of mathematics.

-In 1959, he left the University of Economics to become the head of the newly created Mathematical Institute of the Slovak Academy of Sciences, where he remained until 1964.
-From 1965 to 1969, he was head of the department of Applied Mathematics on Faculty of Natural Sciences of Comenius University, where he was also dean for one year.
-He also earned a habilitation degree (DrSc.) from Charles University in 1961 for a thesis in graph theory (relation and regular relation of finite graphs).
+In 1959, he left the University of Economics to become head of the newly-created Mathematical Institute of the Slovak Academy of Sciences, where he remained until 1964.
+From 1965 to 1969, he was head of the department of the Applied Mathematics on Faculty of the Natural Sciences of Comenius University, where he was also dean for one year.
+He also earned a habilitation degree (DrSc.) from the Charles University in 1961 for a thesis on Graph Theory (relation and regular relation of finite graphs).
 Kotzig established the now well-known Slovak School of Graph Theory.
-One of his first students was Juraj Bosák, who was awarded the Czechoslovak State Prize in 1969.
+One of his first students was Juraj Bosák who was awarded the Czechoslovak State Prize in 1969.

-In 1969, Kotzig moved to Canada, and spent a year at the University of Calgary.
+In 1969, Kotzig moved to Canada and spent a year at the University of Calgary.
 He became a researcher at the Centre de recherches mathematiques (CRM) and the University of Montreal in 1970, where he remained until his death.
 Because of the political situation, he could not travel back to Czechoslovakia, and remained in his adopted country without his books and notes.
 Although he was separated from his Slovak students, he continued doing mathematics.

-He died on April 20.
-1991 in Montreal, leaving his wife Edita, and a son Ľuboš.
+He died on April 20, 1991 in Montreal, leaving his wife Edita and son Ľuboš.